gianlucabencomo/PUFSL/journal.md

 these two items set in stone.
 My abstract, as it stands, contains a general idea of methods/datasets but I am uncertain as to whether or not I will stick to my currently written direction.

+02.14.2022
+Still reading a ton of papers and familiarizing myself with the course/material.
+I have been playing around with some stuff like MAML and other techniques.

+02.17.2022
+I have been playing around with some example notebooks that are offered by the deepchem library.
+I think the deepchem people have done some cool work but the library itself seems to be poorly suited for ML folks.
+The whole thing is one big black box!
+There are some helpful features but I am undecided as to whether or not deepchem can be of use.
+I think deepchem would be great if I was doing conventional out-of-the-box methods, but I am not.
+I will continue exploring.

 03.11.2022
 It has been some time since my last journal entry and commit.
 Over the past week, I have done a substantial amount of work.
 I familiarized myself with the deepchem library, I wrote various wrapper functions to allow me